![]() |

 A) A statement that the applicant owns the facility where radioactive material is used or stored; or

-B) A copy of a certified letter sent to the facility owner or authorized representative of the owner informing the owner that radioactive material is being or will be used or stored at the facility; or
+B) A signed acknowledgement from the facility owner or authorized representative of the owner that the owner is aware radioactive material is being or will be used or stored at the facility; or

 C) A copy of a letter or statement from the facility owner or authorized representative of the owner indicating that the owner is aware that radioactive material is being used or will be used or stored at the facility.

-AGENCY NOTE: The Radiation Protection Act requires the Agency to provide written notice to a municipality of an application for a new license for a fixed location facility or a license amendment for a new location for a facility.
+AGENCY NOTE: Subsection 10(11) of the Radiation Protection Act of 1990, 420 ILCS 40, requires the Agency to provide written notice of an application for a new license for a fixed location facility or a license amendment for a new location for a facility to the municipality, or county where appropriate, where the facility is located.

 10) The applicant shall ensure that all applicable fees specified in 32 Ill.
 Adm.
 Code 331 are paid in full when due.

-11) The applicant shall address the Emergency Plan requirements of Section 330.250(e) of this Part, when applicable.
+11) The applicant shall address the Emergency Plan requirements of Section 330.250(e), when applicable.

-b) Review of application.
-When evaluating an application or request for amendment, the Agency shall consider:
+b) Review of application or amendment request.
+When evaluating an application or an amendment request, the Agency shall consider:

 2) The complexity, similarity and proximity of the proposed activities;